Jacse/themes-for-brackets/README.md

 Themes for Brackets
 ==================
-With Themes for Brackets you can apply themes to Brackets via a menu in the top bar.
+Themes for Brackets was originally an extension which brought themes to the Brackets editor before it had native support for themes.
+Now Themes for Brackets is a collection of great themes that style all of the Brackets window.

 How to install
 ==================